RESILIA tissue

 Warnings: INSPIRIS RESILIA Aortic Valve - DO NOT ADJUST THE VALVE DIAMETER BY EXPANDING THE BAND PRIOR TO OR DURING IMPLANTATION OF THE SURGICAL VALVE.
 The expandable band is not designed to allow for compression or expansion during implantation of the surgical valve.
 This will cause damage to the valve and may result in aortic incompetence.
 DO NOT PERFORM STAND-ALONE BALLOON AORTIC VALVULOPLASTY PROCEDURES ON THIS VALVE FOR THE SIZES 19 - 25 mm as this may expand the valve causing aortic incompetence, coronary embolism or annular rupture.
 Valve-in-valve sizing in the INSPIRIS valve has only been tested with specific Edwards transcatheter heart valves.
 Use of other transcatheter valves may result in embolization of transcatheter devices anchored within or result in annular rupture.

-CAUTION: Federal (USA) law restricts these devices to sale by or on the order of a physician.
+CAUTION: US law restricts these devices to sale by or on the order of a physician.
 See instructions for use for full prescribing information.